space-wizards/space-station-14/proposal.md

   The player will cough, spreading germs near him, possibly infecting other crew member (see contagion below) This will appear a an emote
   Is the cough contagious or not
+  Contagion by cough is conterracted by surgical mask, helmet and such.
 - Sneeze
   The player will sneeze, spreading germs near him, possibly infecting other crew member (see contagion below) This will appear as an emote
   Is the sneeze contagious or not
+  Contagion by sneeze is conterracted by surgical mask, helmet and such.
 - Speak
   The player will say something
   This includes a list of parametrized random things the player might say (for tourette syndrome and such)